Q: A file is too large to be uploaded onto the Jotform submission. What should I do?

 Q: Do clinical faculty require letters for promotion to Clinical Associate Professor and Clinical Ordinary Professor?

-A: Yes, this is also a norm of the University now; however, these letters should not be evaluations of research unless the candidate desires this to be part of their promotion package.
+A: This is only required for promotion to Clinical Ordinary Professor.
+These letters should not be evaluations of research unless the candidate desires this to be part of their promotion package.
 Please contact the Associate Dean for Faculty to talk about your particular case for promotion and the kinds of letters that would be suitable for it.

 Q: Can the tenure clock be extended?